dzioura/dna-python/README.md

 - find

 # Testing Level One
-Run textExecute.py and follow on screen instruction
+Run testExecute.py in level_one folder and follow on screen instruction
 - Input 1 for GET method
 - Input 2 for Insert method
 - Input 3 for Find method

+# Level Two
+Implement a new method "overlap"

+# Testing Level Two
+Run testExecute.py in level_two folder and follow on screen instruction
+- Input 1 for GET method
+- Input 2 for Insert method
+- Input 3 for Find method
+- Input 4 for Overlap method
+** Please utilize Insert method to create testing data **